 If you've experimented with rubs and marinades, and want to add even more depth to your grilling, it's time for the next frontier: wood chips.
 Barbecuing with wood chips infuses foods with a rich, smoky flavor.
 But if you've never used wood chips before, they can seem intimidating.
 This foolproof guide makes it a cinch.

 Just like different marinades have distinct flavors, so do wood chips.
 While wood from fruit and nut trees has mild undertones, hickory, maple, mesquite and oak deliver a more pungent kick.

-- Alder: Its subtle flavors are perfect for fish, especially salmon or swordfish.
+- Alder: Its subtle flavors are perfect for fish, especially salmon.

 - Apple, Cherry, Peach or Pear: These sweet, fruity woods work especially well with poultry.
 Apple also pairs nicely with ham.

 - Hickory: The most popular smoking wood, hickory is ideal for adding bacon-y flavor to beef, pork, game or poultry.
 It can be somewhat overpowering, so combine it with gentler pecan or fruit chips.

 - Maple: Its sweet-smoky notes makes it a natural for vegetables.

 - Mesquite: For an assertive smoke that stands up to the meaty taste of beef or pork.